ITEST-BME-Students/roomba/readme.md

 https://tinyurl.com/szq4f5e#

-# Where is theocumentation for users and students?
+# Where is the documentation for users and students?

 The documentation for users and students can be found in the ```documentation``` folder.
 The functions provided by the class ```client``` are documented in ```documentation\markdown```.
 The documentation below specifies how the software can be installed on the raspberry pi and the host computer. **The documentation is not intended to be used by students**.